James Vincent Casey

 James Vincent Casey (September 22, 1914 – March 14, 1986) was an American prelate of the Roman Catholic Church.
-He served as Bishop of Lincoln, Nebraska (1957–1967) and Archbishop of Denver, Colorado (1967–1986).
+He served as bishop of Lincoln, in Nebraska (1957–1967) and archbishop of Denver in Colorado (1967–1986).

 Biography

 Early life and education

-The youngest of two children, James Casey was born in Osage, Iowa, to James Gordon Casey and Nina (née Nims) Casey.
-His father was a Democratic member of the Iowa House of Representatives from 1933 to 1935.
+The youngest of two children, James Casey was born on September 22, 1914, in Osage, Iowa, to James Gordon Casey and Nina (née Nims) Casey.
+His father was a Democratic Party member of the Iowa House of Representatives from 1933 to 1935.

 James Casey the younger attended Osage High School, where he was class president and captain of the football team.
-He attended Loras College in Dubuque, obtaining a Bachelor of Arts degree in 1936.
-He then studied at the Pontifical North American College and the Pontifical Gregorian University in Rome.
+He then enrolled at Loras College in Dubuque, obtaining a Bachelor of Arts degree in 1936.
+The archdiocese then sent Casey to Rome to reside at the Pontifical North American College while attending classes at the Pontifical Gregorian University.

 Priesthood

-Casey was ordained to the priesthood on December 8, 1939.
-Upon returning to Iowa in 1940, he served as a curate at St. John Church in Independence, Iowa, until 1944.
-During this period he also taught at the high school and coached boys' and girls' basketball.
+Casey was ordained to the priesthood for the Archdiocese of Dubuque in Rome by Bishop Ralph Leo Hayes on December 8, 1939.
+After his ordination, the archdiocese assigned Casey in 1940 as curate at St. John Parish in Independence, Iowa.
+During this period he also taught at the Catholic high school in Independence and coached boys' and girls' basketball.

-During World War II, Casey served as a chaplain in the United States Navy (1944–1946), working with troops in the South Pacific and reaching the rank of lieutenant.
-He returned from service in 1946, and then furthered his studies at the Catholic University of America in Washington, D.C.
+During World War II, Casey in 1944 enlisted as a chaplain in the United States Navy Chaplain Corps.
+He was embedded with US Marine Corps units in the South Pacific Theater, reaching the rank of lieutenant.
+After his discharge from the Navy in 1946, Casey moved to Washington D.C. to study canon law at the Catholic University of America.
 He earned a doctorate in canon law in 1949 with a thesis entitled: "A Study of Canon 2222, Paragraph One".
-That same year he became private secretary to Archbishop Henry Rohlman.
+That same year Archbishop Henry Rohlman appointed Casey as his private secretary.

-Casey was raised to the rank of papal chamberlain in 1952 and to a domestic prelate in 1954.
-He also served as moderator of the Catholic Lawyers Guild (1954–1957), director of the archdiocesan Family Life Bureau (1955–1957), and president of the Canon Law Society of America (1956–1957).
+The Vatican raised Casey to the rank of papal chamberlain in 1952 and that of a domestic prelate in 1954.
+He also served as moderator of the Catholic Lawyers Guild (1954–1957), director of the archdiocesan Family Life Bureau (1955–1957), and president of the Canon Law Society of America in Washington (1956–1957).